difference between finance and lease

 When you lease a purchase, you are basically renting the asset from the dealer, with monthly payments.
 The lease lasts for a specific period, typically two to four years.
 Once the lease period ends, you can either return the asset, buy it outright or extend the lease.

-See also difference between update and upgrade
+See also difference between face value and place value

 The major difference between a lease and financing is that at the end of the lease period, you don’t own the asset, unless you choose to purchase it.
 There are also a lot of restrictions and limitations on your use of the asset during the lease, such as mileage limitations, maintenance requirements, or penalties for terminating the lease early.